About Us: Oklahoma EPSCoR

 The national NSF EPSCoR program is designed to benefit states, including Oklahoma, that have historically received lesser amounts of competitive research and development funding.
 Twenty-eight states, the Commonwealth of Puerto Rico, the Territory of Guam, and the United States Virgin Islands are currently eligible to participate.

 The National Science Foundation awarded Oklahoma EPSCoR $20 million in 2013 for the program’s Research Infrastructure and Improvement (RII) Plan: "Adapting Socio-ecological Systems to Increased Climate Variability."
-NSF grant award number IIA-1301789 began June 1, 2013, and is scheduled to conclude in 2018.
-Oklahoma State Regents for Higher Education will match the NSF award with an additional $800,000/year to further support climate variability research and educational outreach programs throughout Oklahoma.
+NSF grant award number IIA-1301789 began June 1, 2013 and concluded in 2018.
+Oklahoma State Regents for Higher Education matched the NSF award with an additional $800,000/year to further support climate variability research and educational outreach programs throughout Oklahoma.

 Oklahoma EPSCoR State Advisory Committee

 In July 2000, the Oklahoma EPSCoR Advisory Committee was codified by statute as an advisory committee to the State Regents.
-The committee, which is chaired by the chancellor of the Oklahoma State System of Higher Education, is made up of esteemed members of business, government and academia.
+The committee, chaired by the chancellor of the Oklahoma State System of Higher Education, is composed of esteemed members of business, government, and academia.
 The purpose of the committee is to promote cooperative research efforts among public and private universities in Oklahoma; promote private sector involvement in university research and encourage technology transfer; promote human resource development in science and engineering within the Oklahoma State System of Higher Education; recommend research projects when only a limited number may be submitted by the State of Oklahoma; and appoint the EPSCoR director.

 Click here to access the list of committee members.